Geek-Estate/horizon-landingpage/hospitality-network-setup/index.md

 date: 2014-08-16
 author: Drew Meyers
 ---
-Horizon is allows members the ability to connect and host one another during members' travels.
+Horizon allows members to connect and host one another during members' travels.
 In return for free accommodation, travelers make donations to your member association or a non profit organization of the host's choosing.

 Benefits to upgrading to Premium or Enterprise?